Professor Rafael (Rafi) Beyar

 Chairman of the Steering Committee, the Eyal Ofer Heart Hospital and the Helmsley Health Discovery Tower, Rambam Health Care Campus

 Senior Interventional Cardiologist, Heart Institute, Rambam Health Care Campus

 Professor of Medicine and Biomedical Engineering, Women’s Division/Dr. Phillip and Sara Gotlieb, Chair, Technion–Israel Institute of Technology

-Professor Rafael (Rafi) Beyar, is an interventional cardiologist, a biomedical engineer and an innovator, former director of Rambam Health Care Campus, Professor Emeritus of Medicine and Biomedical Engineering at the Technion-IIT, and former Dean of the Technion's Faculty of Medicine.
-Beyar received an MD from Tel Aviv University, DSc in Biomedical Engineering from the Technion, and MPH from the Bloomberg School of Public Health, Johns Hopkins University.
+Rafael (Rafi) Beyar, is the former director of Rambam Health Care Campus, a clinical interventional cardiologist, and a Professor of Medicine and Biomedical Engineering at the Technion.
+Beyar received an MD from Tel Aviv University (1977), DSc in Biomedical Engineering from the Technion (1983), and MPH from the Bloomberg School of Public Health, Johns Hopkins University (2008).
 He trained at Rambam and Johns Hopkins Cardiology.

-Beyar co-founded InStent, which was acquired by Medtronic and NaviCath (later Corindus), a Technion Incubator Company, the first-in-the-world robotic coronary intervention, which was acquired by Siemens Healthineers (2019).
-He currently serves as director of BioRap of the Rappaport Institute and Rambam Med-Tech and is serving as director or advisor in several start-up companies.
+Beyar co-founded InStent, which was acquired by Medtronic (1996) and NaviCath (later Corindus), a Technion Incubator Company (2002), the first-in-the-world robotic coronary intervention, which was acquired by Siemens Healthineers (2019).
 He founded and co-chairs with Professor Chaim Lotan the international meeting, Innovation in Cardiovascular Interventions (ICI) since 1996.